 Fountain outside of an illuminated LBJ Library at dusk.LBJ Library.
 Credit LBJ Library photo by Jay Godwin.

 One of Johnson’s greatest desires for the Library was to make it accessible for all.
-The LBJ Library offers nine free admission days annually, including: MLK Day, Presidents Day, Explore UT, Juneteenth (June 19), Memorial Day, the Fourth of July, August 27th (LBJ's birthday), Veterans Day and Austin Museum Day.
+The LBJ Library offers 10 free admission days annually, including: MLK Day, Presidents Day, Explore UT, Juneteenth, Memorial Day, the Fourth of July, August 27th (LBJ's birthday), Columbus/Indigenous Peoples Day, Veterans Day and Austin Museum Day.

 Accessible parking spaces are available in visitor lot #38, with access available to a wheelchair ramp.
 Check the website for accessible routes to the library through campus.
 Service animals are welcome inside the library, wheelchairs are available at the admissions desk free of charge and motorized wheelchairs are permitted.
 The museum offers wheelchair-accessible restrooms and elevators to make every exhibition easily accessible.
 Video presentations are closed-captioned, interactive tables feature accessible enhancements and description booklets are available for exhibitions at the admissions desk.